 Finally, Quality Suites Downtown is in a convenient location just a few minutes' drive west of downtown proper, with easy access to I-25, and offers a good-value choice if you want the space provided by a suite - it's especially good for families.
 The heated pool and hot tub here are a bonus.

-Colorado Springs has a solid number of budget options in good locations across the city.
-The Days Inn Colorado Springs Air Force Academy is one option.
+Colorado Springs has a solid number of budget hotels in good locations across the city.
+The Days Inn by Wyndham Colorado Springs Air Force Academy is one option.
 Located near the school, and just off I-25, it provides quick access to attractions around the city.

 Also near the Air Force Academy, the Comfort Inn North provides basic but clean rooms along with friendly staff and a heated indoor swimming pool.
 The rooms on the backside of the hotel have the best views.

-If you'd rather not stay in a chain, the Stagecoach Motel is a family run operation with a retro style that takes you back to the 1950s motoring era.
-Rooms are some of the cheapest in the city, and while clean and large, do feel a bit dated, however.
-There is covered parking for each car, and the location south of Downtown is convenient, but a bit rundown.
+If you'd rather not stay in a chain, the Stagecoach Motel is a family-run operation with a retro style that takes you back to the 1950s motoring era.
+These are the cheapest hotel rooms in the city, and while clean and large, do feel a bit dated, however.
+There is covered parking for each car, and the location south of Downtown is convenient.

 For a special romantic occasion, The Broadmoor is the city's crown jewel.
 The property has a distinct old-world European vibe and offers a number of romance-focused packages throughout the year.
 Plus, the hotel offers Wilderness Experiences like Cloud Camp, where guests can stay 3,000 feet above the resort on top of Cheyenne Mountain.
 There are activities like archery and cooking club available and different lodging options, ranging from a private cabin; lodge rooms; or staying in the Fire Tower Suite, which is one of the most exclusive and secluded places to stay in the state.